Traditional Plant-Based Cooking

 Oil-free method:

-• Pour the veggie stock into the pan and bring to a simmer over medium heat.
+• Pour the vegetable stock into the pan and bring to a simmer over a medium heat.

 Mix through the onion and dried herbs.

-• Lower the heat and simmer for about 10 minutes until the onion is soft and stock evaporated.
+• Lower the heat and simmer for about 10 minutes until the onion is soft and stock has nearly evaporated.

-If the veggie stock dries up too quick add a few extra tbsp.
+If the veggie stock dries up too quick add a few extra tablespoons.
 Give it an occasionally stir.

-• Add the oatmeal and nutritional yeast.
-Mix thoroughly.
+• Add the oatmeal and nutritional yeast flakes and mix thoroughly.

 While toasting you need to frequently stir the oatmeal around to avoid browning too much and to evenly toast.

-• Remove pan from the heat and check the seasoning and add a dash of salt and black pepper to taste.
+• Remove the pan from the heat and check the seasoning and add enough black pepper and salt to taste.
+Extra nutritional yeast flakes can be stirred through if liked.

 Notes

-1. Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.
+• Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.
+Data is for the skirlie cooked in 3 tablespoons of oil and does not include the optional vegan butter garnish.

-3. To reheat place the Skirlie back in the fry pan and over a medium heat, stir frequently until heated through.
+• To reheat - place the skirlie back in the pan and over a medium heat, stir frequently until heated through.
+A small amount of oil of vegetable stock can be heated first before adding the skirlie to reheat.

-6. Use Skirlie as a side dish along with other veggies, grains, pulse, etc.
+• Use skirlie as a side dish along with other veggies, grains, pulse, etc.

-7. Or use as a haggis replacement, and serve with mashed potatoes, mashed turnip, and lots of gravy.
+• Or use as a haggis replacement, and serve with mashed potatoes, mashed turnip, and lots of gravy.
+Or serve alongside a tasty veggie haggis!

-8. Skirlie can also be sprinkled over salad, soups or stews for an instant flavour and nutrition boost.
+• Skirlie can also be sprinkled over salad, soups, or stews for an instant flavour and nutrition boost.

-9. Also tasty sprinkled over hotpots, mac and cheese, and gratins.
+• Also tasty sprinkled over hotpots, mac and cheese, and as part of a veggie gratin topping.

-10. Or used as a stuffing for peppers, mushrooms, courgettes, tomatoes, squash, etc
+• Or use as part of a stuffing for bell peppers, mushrooms, courgettes, tomatoes, acorn or butternut squash.

 Nutrition